studienkollegBank Account in Germany for Students: Complete Guide 2026

 | Computer Science | 2—4 | Programming basics, algorithms, data structures |

-Total weekly hours typically range from 30 to 34 teaching hours (each 45 minutes).
+Total weekly hours range from 30 to 34 teaching hours (each 45 minutes).

 The FSP for the T-Kurs consists of: